What to Plant in November in Zone 6

 Tips: It is normal that for a specific year the fall may start lately or slightly earlier.
 If it is still warm even at the beginning of November, wait for a week and go for planting.
 For early cold, you can consider this planting guide and start planting a bit earlier.
 A warm climate will reduce the harvesting time and a cooler climate will increase the harvesting time.

-I know that considering zone number for deciding what to plant is not the best thing, but somehow you can grow a lot of common plants around every region if they falls in the same zone.
+I know that considering zone number for deciding what to plant is not the best thing, but somehow you can grow a lot of common plants around every region if they fall in the same zone.

 Leafy greens to plant in November in Zone 6